 - Add chuck pieces and short ribs to the bowl and toss and coat thoroughly with the spice mixture.3-4 short ribs

-- Heat 1-2 Tbsp oil in dutch oven (or very large skillet) and sear the spice-coated chuck roast pieces and the ribs until browned (do not crowd – may take 2 batches)Remove and set aside.2 Tablespoons oil
+- Heat 1-2 tablespoons oil in dutch oven (or very large skillet) and sear the spice-coated chuck roast pieces and the ribs until browned (do not crowd – may take 2 batches)Remove and set aside.2 tablespoons oil

 - Saute chopped onion, garlic, and ginger in the dutch oven (without the meat) for about 5 minutes.
-Add tomatoes and reduce heat to medium-low and let simmer for 30 minutes.Turn off heat and use an immersion blender to blend the mixture as smooth as possible, or transfer to a regular blender, working in batches as needed (I found a regular blender easier)1 large white onion, 1 Inch Root ginger, 14 Ounce Canned chopped tomatoes, 6 garlic cloves
+Add tomatoes and reduce heat to medium-low and let simmer for 30 minutes.Turn off heat and use an immersion blender to blend the mixture as smooth as possible, or transfer to a regular blender, working in batches as needed (I found a regular blender easier).1 large white onion, 1 inch Root ginger, 14 ounces Canned chopped tomatoes, 6 garlic cloves

 - Cool and then skim fat off of the top and reserve some consommé for future birria queso tacos.